sdebruyn/dbt-timescaledb/docs/usage/virtual-hypertables.md

 Dimensions are not supported for virtual hypertables as you can only set them during the creation of the hypertable.

-You can use virtual hypertables to manage [Compression](compression.md).
+You can use virtual hypertables to manage [compression](compression.md), set a [reorder policy](reorder-policies.md), or any of the options below.

 --8<-- "docs_build/set_integer_now_func.md"